Projection Methods for Operator Learning and Universal Approximation: Learning Linear Projections on Banach Spaces of functions

 The work of Kowalski \cite{Kow1,Kow2} and Xu \cite{Xu1,Xu2} has characterized the algebraic properties that the polynomials $\{p_k\}_{k=0}^\infty$ need to satisfy to be an orthogonal basis for the space of polynomials with respect to some functional $\mathcal L$.
 They have also shown that there are bases of such polynomials.
 In \cite{Kow1}, Kowalski has also given a condition for which the functional $\mathcal L$ is continuous on the space of polynomials in $\|\cdot\|_2$ norm.
-We assume that $\{p_k\}_{k=0}^\infty$ is orthogonal with respect to a functional $\mathcal L$ is continuous in $\|\cdot \|_p$ norm.
+We assume that $\{p_k\}_{k=0}^\infty$ is orthogonal with respect to a functional $\mathcal L$, continuous in $\|\cdot \|_p$ norm, and such that the projections $P_n$ are uniformly bounded in $n$.
+Also, we assume that no polynomial vanishes $\mu$-a.e. on $S$, e.g. as it happens if $S$ has nontrivial interior and $\mu$ has support containing an open subset of $S$.
 We want to show that given a basis and a continuous functional, we can approximate any continuous operator between $L^p$ spaces with a neural projection operator.